A Guide to Bankruptcy in Texas

 When you go to file, you will need to write a bankruptcy petition and fill out several court forms.
 It is best to get the help of an experienced bankruptcy attorney, as these can be complicated.
 Fill the forms out truthfully and to the best of your ability.

-After filing, an automatic stay goes into effect immediately.
+After filing, an automatic stay goes into effect immediately (with some exceptions).
 The stay prevents creditors from contacting you and trying to collect.
-This will stop any foreclosure proceedings and any asset division from a divorce.
+This will also stop any foreclosure proceedings or repossession activities.

-When you file, a bankruptcy trustee will be appointed to your case.
-They will then take legal possession of your property that is non-exempt.
-Their job is to look at all your assets, and figure out how your creditors can get paid.
+When you file for bankruptcy in Texas, a bankruptcy trustee will be appointed to your case.
+Their job is to look at all your assets and review your budget to figure out how much (if anything) your creditors can get paid.

 341 Meeting of Creditors

-After about a month, the court will call a § 341 meeting.
-This is a 5-10 minute proceeding where the debtor will meet with creditors to determine a plan.
-In many consumer bankruptcy cases creditors do not often attend.
+After about a month, the court will call a Section 341 meeting.
+This is a 5-10 minute proceeding where the debtor will meet with the trustee’s office to review their bankruptcy plan.
+In most consumer bankruptcy cases, creditors do not attend.
 If a plan cannot be established, a judge will intervene and a plan will be created.

 Texas Goes Against the Grain with Chapter 7 and Chapter 13 Filings

-In the U.S. overall, generally more than twice as many Chapter 7 “straight bankruptcy” cases are filed than Chapter 13 “adjustment of debts” ones.
+In the U.S. overall, roughly more than twice as many Chapter 7 cases are filed than Chapter 13 cases.
 In 2012, for example, 69 percent of the 1.2 million bankruptcies, about 816,000 of them, were Chapter 7 cases.

 That is not the case in Texas where fewer Chapter 7 cases are filed than Chapter 13 cases.
 In 2012, only about 43 percent of bankruptcies registered within Texas were Chapter 7 cases, about 21,000 out of about 48,400 total bankruptcies.